NicolasChoukroun/Franc/README.md

 -------------------------
-Windows (using windows ubuntu subsystem): chmod -R 777 KryptoFranc cd KryptoFranc
+Windows (using windows ubuntu subsystem): chmod -R 777 Franc cd Franc
 ./maker.sh win64 install
 ./maker.sh win64 all
 # then you can compile doing only